Kuyucu Murad Pasha

 Kuyucu Murad Pasha (Ottoman Turkish for "Murad Pasha the Well-digger", i.e. "Gravedigger"; Murat-paša Kujudžić; 1530 - 1611) was an Ottoman Bosnian statesman who served as Grand Vizier of the Ottoman Empire during the reign of Ahmed I between December 9, 1606, and August 5, 1611.
 Maybe he was the fourth husband of Fatma Sultan, a daughter of Sultan Murad III (Ahmed I's grandfather).
 They married in 1611.
+He was also called "Koca Murad Pasha".
+The nickname "Kuyucu" is said to have been either from his ruthless suppression of Celali rebellions by beheading rebels and stuffing their heads down wells, or him falling into a well and being taken prisoner in battle.

 Early life

 He was born in Ottoman Bosnia in 1530.
 As a young boy of South Slavic origin he was converted to Islam and went through the Devshirme conscription process.

 Career

+He was beylerbey (governor-general) of Karaman in 1585.
+During the Ottoman–Safavid War (1578–1590), he participated in Özdemiroğlu Osman Pasha's Tabriz campaign.
+During a military retreat from the Safavid forces under Hamza Mirza, he fell into a deep well with his horse.
+He was taken prisoner and sent to the prison of Alamut Castle.
+He was released following the Ottoman-Safavid Treaty of 998 (1590), and returned to Istanbul.

-He was beylerbey (governor-general) of Karaman in 1585 and Cyprus before being appointed to Damascus in 1593, as well as Aleppo.
+He was later governor of Cyprus before being appointed to Damascus in 1593, as well as Aleppo.
 Upon arriving at the port of Sidon to take up his Damascus office he was received by the Druze chieftain of the Chouf, Fakhr al-Din, who furnished him with numerous gifts.
 He reciprocated by appointing Fakhr al-Din sanjak-bey (district governor) of Sidon-Beirut.
 Murad Pasha and Fakhr al-Din eliminated the latter's rival Mansur ibn Furaykh, the leader of a local Sunni Muslim Bedouin clan and onetime sanjak-bey of Safad.

 He participated in the Long Turkish War and impressed Mehmed III in particular at the Siege of Eger (1596) after which he became military commander of Ottoman Hungary for a while.